 By this point even the prosecution had dropped the claim that there had been an organised paedophile ring and replaced this by the notion of an ‘informal group’.
 The advantage of this from the point of view of the prosecution is that, whereas membership of a paedophile ring would indicate a criminal conspiracy, which would need proof to substantiate it, the existence of an ‘informal group’ had no legal implications and could be assumed without evidence.
 The paedophile ring narrative which had been created at the outset of the investigation was thus abandoned by the prosecuting authorities while being continued by by journalists.

 Some supporting evidence was still needed, however.
-From the transcripts of the trial which have been reported in the Portuguese press it is quite clear that Silvino was led to believe that if he pleaded guilty to all the counts against him and agreed to testify against his fellow defendants, he would benefit.
+From the transcripts of the trial which in the it is quite clear that Silvino was led to believe that if he pleaded guilty to all the counts against him and agreed to testify against his fellow defendants, he would benefit.
 He would receive a reduced sentence of four or five years (or even a suspended sentence) instead of the twenty-five years the police were threatening him with.

 This kind of plea bargain is illegal in Portugal.
 This may be why, in the event, Silvino, was sentenced to eighteen years.
 The fact that he was denied the leniency he had been promised, however, should not be allowed to obscure the role he played in securing the conviction of his fellow defendants.